-- They create fraudulent business letterheads or fax headers asking you to make future payments into their new account.
+- They create fraudulent business letterheads and send you emails, asking you to make future payments into their ‘new’ account.

-- If you receive banking details by email for a once-off payment, always confirm the banking details over the phone before making a payment.
+- If you receive banking details from a supplier via email, always confirm the banking details over the phone with someone you know before making the payment.

 - Beware of near identical email addresses.
-They may add a full stop, replace a letter or the email may end with .com instead of .co.za
+Fraudsters may add a full stop or replace a letter, or the email may subtly end with .com instead of .co.za.

 - Hover over the email address to make sure the response email address is the same as the email address of the sender.